chandn0/Fait_to_crypto/README.md

 This application runs enterly on blockchain .

-The smar contract is meta transcuation enabled so the users with nocrypto can use the application.
+The smar contract is meta transaction enabled so the users with nocrypto can use the application.

-Meta transcuation are enabled by using https://biconomy.io and EIP721 standards.
+Meta transaction are enabled by using https://biconomy.io and EIP721 standards.